Educational guideEvidence-informed

 Should I change my quit strategy after relapse?

 Yes, based on data.
 Keep what worked and redesign steps that failed under stress.
-Practical next step: pick one high-risk scenario and write your response script now.
+Schedule a 10-minute weekly review on your calendar.

 Can tracking reduce future relapse risk?

 Consistent tracking makes early warning signals visible before they become full setbacks.
-Practical next step: schedule a 10-minute weekly review in your calendar.
+If you slip, restart quickly and update the plan the same day.

 Related Guides and Support